Had an issue with

 Aunt Betty

-• Refund delays on cancelled flights: Waiting on airline funds can drag and alack of proactive updates increases frustration.
-Tip: Submit all forms promptly, note the quoted timeframe and follow up with your case ID.
+• Refund delays on cancelled flights: Waiting on airline funds can drag on.
+Submit all forms quickly, note the quoted timeframe and follow up with your case ID.

-• Hard to reach support / slow replies: Peak periods = long queues.
-Call at off-peak times, keep emails in one thread, check spam/junk for replies.
+• Hard to reach support / slow replies: Peak periods result in long queues.
+Call Aunt Betty at off-peak times, keep emails in one thread, and check spam/junk folders for replies.

-• Change/rebooking fees & rules confusion: Agent fees + airline penalties can stack.
+• Change/rebooking fees & rules confusion: Agent fees and airline penalties can stack up.
 Check fare conditions before booking and ask for all options (waivers, credits) in writing.

 • Baggage/add-on mismatches: Paid baggage or seats not showing on the airline system.
 (Tip: Always verify in the airline’s Manage Booking section.
-If missing, send proof immediately and request correction before travel.)
+If they're missing, send proof immediately and request a correction before travel.)

-• Scripted or circular support: Being bounced between airline and agent.
+• Scripted or circular support: Being bounced between the airline and travel agent.

 Aunt Betty